Weinfelden railway station

 Weinfelden railway station is a railway station in the Swiss canton of Thurgau and the municipality of Weinfelden.
 The station is located on the Winterthur–Romanshorn railway line, at its junctions with the Mittelthurgau-Bahn lines to Wil and Konstanz.

 Weinfelden station is an intermediate stop on long-distance services from Brig to Romanshorn and Lucerne to Konstanz.
-It is also the terminus of Zürich S-Bahn services S24 and S30, together with services of the St. Gallen S-Bahn.
+It is also the terminus of Zurich S-Bahn services S24 and S30, together with services of the St. Gallen S-Bahn.

+The railway station is linked with the Conny-Land animal theme park in Lipperswil via a bus line (833).